saiemgilani/py-ncaa-bball-analysis/README.md

 Python scripts for scraping data for NCAA basketball teams from ESPN.
-Currently working on the play-by-play analysis script right no.
+Currently working on the play-by-play analysis script right now.